 Ship Newspapers and Passenger Life Aboard Transoceanic Steamships in the Late Nineteenth Century

-• Roland Wenzlhuemer (Author)
+• Roland Wenzlhuemer (Autor/in)

 Ruprecht-Karls-Universität Heidelberg

-• Michael Offermann (Author)
+• Michael Offermann (Autor/in)

 Ruprecht-Karls-Universität Heidelberg